gahtan-syarif/dailygitcommands/README.md

 # Daily Git Commands
-Cheatsheet for the Git commands and configuration that i personally use.
+Cheatsheet for the Git commands and configuration for my personal use.
 Feel free to use it as reference.

 > [!NOTE]
 > Throughout this cheatsheet, `<commit>` can be any reference that identifies a specific commit, such as a commit hash, a branch name (this points to the last commit of that branch), a tag, a symbolic reference (e.g. `HEAD`), or revision expression (e.g. `HEAD~3`).